A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-We did implement dvc but we did not use it for managing our data.
-The data for this project was downloaded using an API and when training a model we could alter the hydra configurations to control how much data was used in training and validation.
-We only used dvc to share model files needed for deployment.
+We implemented dvc for storing data and sharing models on google cloud storage.
+The initial data is downloaded using an API and when training a model we could alter the hydra configurations to control how much data was used in training and validation.
-Through the hydra configurations we were able to have a lot of control of what data we would train on.
-If this was not the case, then dvc could have helped us keep track of different versions of data we trained on.
+Through the hydra configurations we were able to have a lot of control of what portio of data we would train on.
+Our data was "static" for the most part, so we did not implement any versioning for the data.
+Models were trained a couple times, but there were no bigger versioning of the different models either.
+If we had gotten to tune hyperparameters and such, versioning the models would be a good idea.
-Our entire dataset takes up 2 GB's of space, which meant where ever we ran our training all the data would be able to be kept in memory.
-If this was not the case, then more use of dvc to manage the data would probably have been usefull.

 ### Question 11